 At CAIL, we are familiar with all justifications car insurance providers use to avoid paying.
 To avoid denials, we document car insurance claims as if we were preparing a court trial.
 Also, we never take a “no” for an answer.

-How our Car Accident Attorneys will Fight a Car Insurance Claim Denial
+How our Car Accident Attorney will Fight a Car Insurance Claim Denial

 Insurance claim denials can be complex and frustrating.
-Our car accident lawyers will take the following steps to fight an insurance claim denial:
+Our car accident lawyer will take the following steps to fight an insurance claim denial:

 Identify the cause of the denial.